 The nature and intensity of competition in an industry

-Although the work developed by Professor Porter has made a real contribution to strategic thinking, it is important to understand that it was grounded in earlier studies on industrial organization economics (often called I-O economics).
+Although the work developed by Professor Porter has made a real contribution to strategic thinking, it is important to understand that it was grounded in earlier studies on industrial organisation economics (often called I-O economics).
 This stressed the importance of stable structural barriers limiting competitive entry and enriching firms already in the industry.
 The famous work is captured in the text: Bain, JS (1956) Barriers to New Competition, Harvard University Press, Cambridge, Mass.

 Governments will set the basic degree of competitiveness that they wish to see in industries.
 Having established this, it is useful to start any analysis of competition with Porter’s Five Forces Analysis (see Chapter 3).
 This will provide a basic starting point in any development of the major factors driving the dynamics of the industry.